KevSunCL/KevSunCL.github.io/_pages/about.md

 ---

 *I'm always excited to discuss research collaborations, student supervision opportunities, or innovative applications of computational linguistics.
-Feel free to reach out!*
+Feel free to reach out (sharpksun at hotmail.com)!*